-It only remains to say a heartfelt thank you to everyone for their fortitude in pulling together through the pandemic.
-Everyone on the Fylde Coast has contributed, whether that has been helping friends, neighbours, and those around them, working hard in a key role while managing many other personal demands, or simply by observing the rules of social distancing.
+Despite the challenges, these are also exciting times for the NHS.
+It only remains to again say a heartfelt thank you to everyone for their fortitude in pulling together through the pandemic.
+Everyone on the Fylde Coast has contributed and will, we are sure, continue to support their friends, neighbours, and those around them in the future.

 This annual report has been written with patients and the public in mind.
 Working within the requirements of the Department of Health’s annual report and accounts guidance we have attempted to make sure this document is:

 - Visually appealing.

 Thanks to the feedback received during preparation for last year’s annual report we will be repeating the new practices we put in place to make this report more accessible to all

 As well as the printed version of the annual report and the usual downloadable annual report we will once again be making each section available as its own web page.
 This proved popular last year especially those who use ‘browsealoud’ technology for the visually impaired.
 We are happy that this valued audience can access our reports more easily.